LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.15
+New: Use input file ext as SaveAs file type

 Mod v0.4.14
 1.New: Using case insensitive on file name and directory name sorting in Windows list dialog 2.New: Enable/disable adding keywords to internal dictionary